 Nicole has worked in education in both the United States and Mexico.
 She has received a bachelor’s degree in International Studies from the University of Oregon and a Multiple Subject Teaching Credential from California State University, San Marcos.
-She is currently enrolled in the M.A.
-Nonprofit Leadership and Management Program at the University of San Diego.
+She also holds a M.A. degree in Nonprofit Leadership and Management from the University of San Diego.
 When Nicole was seven years old, she wanted to be a teacher.

-In her free time, Nicole enjoys going to the beautiful beaches in Cardiff and Encinitas with her husband, seven-year-old daughter, and five-year-old son.
-She also likes to take her ten-month-old lab, Mavis, for walks in their neighborhood.
+In her free time, Nicole enjoys going to the beautiful beaches in Cardiff and Encinitas with her husband, daughter and son.
+She also enjoys reading and gardening.

 Catalina has been working at Casa de Amistad since 2011.
-In that time, she has worked as our Program Assistant and is now our Parent Coordinator.
+In that time, she has worked as our Program Assistant, Parent Coordinator and is now our Associate Director.
 Catalina is a graduate of California State University, San Marcos with a bachelor’s degree in Liberal Studies.
 She has also earned a BLCAD teaching credential.

 In 1997, Catalina was one of the first Casa de Amistad students.
 She completed her homework with a handful of other students and a few volunteers.
 Her best memory of Casa de Amistad was the relationship she developed with her volunteer, and she fondly recalls the field trips to visit local colleges.